gklyne/I-D/app/app.md

 Some archive formats might support resources which are neither directories nor regular files (e.g. device files, symbolic links).
-This Internet-Draft does not specify the semantics of attempting to resolve such resources.
+This specification does not define the semantics of attempting to resolve such resources.

-This Internet-Draft does not specify how to change an archive or its content using app URIs.
+This specification does not define how to change an archive or its content using app URIs.